Magna-tech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 13 takes a list of words as input and prints only words that appear exactly once Task 14 Displays lines containing the pattern “root” from the file /etc/passwd Task 15 Displays the number of lines that contain the pattern “bin” in the file /etc/passwd
+Task 13 takes a list of words as input and prints only words that appear exactly once Task 14 Displays lines containing the pattern “root” from the file /etc/passwd Task 15 Displays the number of lines that contain the pattern “bin” in the file /etc/passwd Task 16 Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd